0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 ### 5) Add README.md
 > $ vim README.md

-(for vim newbies: press `i` to input text, copy into system's clipboard `"+y`, paste from system's clipboard `"+p`, press Esc to leave the input mode, to write from buffer to file `:w`, to quit vim `:q`.
+(for vim newbies: press i to input text, select text with v or V and copy into system’s clipboard "+y, paste from system’s clipboard "+p, press Esc to leave the input mode, to write from buffer to file :w, to quit vim :q.
 Whenever you see a vim command, you have to finish the step with writing and quitting vim.)

 ### 6) Check directory
 > $ ls